 - Cyanide is a discharge from steel and metal factories.
 It also is a discharge from plastic and fertilizer factories.

-- Nitrate is the runoff from fertilizer use, the leaching from septic tanks and sewage, and erosion of natural deposits.
+- Nitrate is the runoff from fertilizer use, the leaching from septic tanks and sewage, and the erosion of natural deposits.